tendai22/dpans94_ja/app.md

     : FLN 1.0E0 F- FLNP1 ;

-See: A.12.6.2.1516 FEXPM1.
+**See: A.12.6.2.1516 FEXPM1**.

 ##### A.12.6.2.1616 FSINCOS

-See: A.12.6.2.1489 FATAN2.
+See: **A.12.6.2.1489 FATAN2**.

 ##### A.12.6.2.1640 F~

-This provides the three types of “floating point equality” in common use -- “close” in absolute terms, exact  equality as represented, and “relatively close”.
+This provides the three types of "floating point equality" in common use -- "close" in absolute terms, exact  equality as represented, and "relatively close".

 ## A.13 The optional Locals word set

 The Technical Committee has had a problem with locals.
 It has been argued forcefully that ANS Forth  should say nothing about locals since:

-– there is no clear accepted practice in this area;
+- there is no clear accepted practice in this area;
-– not all Forth programmers use them or even know what they are; and – few implementations use the same syntax, let alone the same broad usage rules and general approaches.
+- not all Forth programmers use them or even know what they are; and
+- few implementations use the same syntax, let alone the same broad usage rules and general approaches.

 It has also been argued, it would seem equally forcefully, that the lack of any standard approach to locals is  precisely the reason for this lack of accepted practice since locals are at best non-trivial to implement in a  portable and useful way.
-It has been further argued that users who have elected to become dependent on  locals tend to be locked into a single vendor and have little motivation to join the group that it is hoped will  “broadly accept” ANS Forth unless the Standard addresses their problems.
+It has been further argued that users who have elected to become dependent on  locals tend to be locked into a single vendor and have little motivation to join the group that it is hoped will  "broadly accept" ANS Forth unless the Standard addresses their problems.

 Since the Technical Committee has been unable to reach a strong consensus on either leaving locals out or  on adopting any particular vendor’s syntax, it has sought some way to deal with an issue that it has been  unable to simply dismiss.
 Realizing that no single mechanism or syntax can simultaneously meet the desires  expressed in all the locals proposals that have been received, it has simplified the problem statement to be to  define a locals mechanism that:

-– is independent of any particular syntax;
+- is independent of any particular syntax;
-– is user extensible;
+- is user extensible;
-– enables use of arbitrary identifiers, local in scope to a single definition; – supports the fundamental cell size data types of Forth; and – works consistently, especially with respect to re-entrancy and recursion.
+- enables use of arbitrary identifiers, local in scope to a single definition;
+- supports the fundamental cell size data types of Forth; and
+- works consistently, especially with respect to re-entrancy and recursion.

 This appears to the Technical Committee to be what most of those who actively use locals are trying to  achieve with them, and it is at present the consensus of the Technical Committee that if ANS Forth has  anything to say on the subject this is an acceptable thing for it to say.

-This approach, defining (LOCAL), is proposed as one that can be used with a small amount of user coding  to implement some, but not all, of the locals schemes in use.
+This approach, defining `(LOCAL)`, is proposed as one that can be used with a small amount of user coding  to implement some, but not all, of the locals schemes in use.
 The following coding examples illustrate how  it can be used to implement two syntaxes.

-– The syntax defined by this Standard and used in the systems of Creative Solutions, Inc.:
+- The syntax defined by this Standard and used in the systems of Creative Solutions, Inc.:

     : LOCALS| ( "name...name |" -- )
         BEGIN